soundpress/RulesOfNYC/docs/c27/index.rst

 Comptroller.
 “Comptroller” means the City of New York comptroller or the comptroller’s designee.

 Covered Employer.
-“Covered Employer” means any person or entity subject to liability for Prevailing Wages and/or Supplements under labor law articles eight or nine on public works projects or building service contracts for the City of New York by and through its agencies or public benefit corporations; or under real property tax law Sections 421-a (8), (16)(h), or 17(g); or New York City administrative code Sections 6-109 or 19-142.
+“Covered Employer” means any person or entity subject to liability for Prevailing Wages and/or Supplements under labor law articles eight or nine on public works projects or building service contracts for the City of New York by and through its agencies or public benefit corporations; or under real property tax law § 421-a(8), (16)(h), or 17(g); or New York City Administrative Code § 6-109 or 19-142.

 Covered Work.
-“Covered Work” means any work that is subject to the requirements of articles eight or nine of the labor law on public works projects or building service contracts for the City of New York by and through its agencies or public benefit corporations; or subject to the requirements of real property tax law Sections 421-a (8), (16)(h) or (17)(g); or New York City administrative code Sections 6-109 or 19-142.
+“Covered Work” means any work that is subject to the requirements of articles eight or nine of the labor law on public works projects or building service contracts for the City of New York by and through its agencies or public benefit corporations; or subject to the requirements of real property tax law § 421-a(8), (16)(h) or (17)(g); or New York City Administrative Code § 6-109 or 19-142.
 “Covered Work” does not include purely supervisory work, or work that is not performed on or about the site of the project, contract or building in question.

 Covered Worker.
 “Covered Worker” means any person who performs Covered Work.